This is a notice for site visitors.

 By the end of 2008, CAMICO’s claims losses, largely caused by the economy, had produced the unusual occurrence of an underwriting loss that was not covered by investment income.
 CAMICO’s Board strengthened the company’s loss reserves in response to the developments.
 This action, when combined with unrealized investment losses, reduced CAMICO’s surplus by 30 percent.
 CAMICO still had more than sufficient surplus and reserves to meet its claims obligations, but the reduction in surplus prompted the rating company A.M.
 Best to lower CAMICO’s financial strength rating from A- (Excellent) to B++ (Good) with a rating outlook of “Stable.”

-Key partners during that challenging period were Chief Financial Officer at the time, Jay Stewart, and former Vice President of Marketing and Communications Sandra Maker, Rosario said.
+Key partners during that challenging period were Chief Financial Officer, Jay Stewart, and Vice President of Marketing and Communications Sandra Maker, Rosario said.

-“Jay’s experience as CFO was critical for me to be able to do what I was able to do, and have a sounding board as I was coming up with solutions,” he said.
-“Other significant people in my succession were Sandra Maker, who helped build and expand the CAMICO’s brand.
+“Jay’s experience as CFO was critical for me to be able to do what I was able to do and have a sounding board as I was coming up with solutions,” he said.
+“Other significant people in my succession were Sandra Maker, who helped build and expand CAMICO’s brand.
 She and I partnered on a lot of things as CAMICO grew and would solve problems in a positive way.
-Also, Sue Holl in Loss Prevention, who has followed in my footsteps in a lot of different ways and has been instrumental in leadership, different achievements and working together throughout my career.”
+Also, Sue Holl, who heads up Loss Prevention, has followed in my footsteps in a lot of different ways and has been instrumental in company leadership and collaborating throughout my career.”

 During those difficult financial years at CAMICO, Rosario and his team worked on tangible solutions such as partnering with Berkley Alliance Managers (a Berkley company), enacting management changes and focuses, working with reinsurers and coming up with a new reinsurance program.